Sntx626/Rolling_Discord-A_Discord_Dice_Bot/README.md

 ### Additional Information
 I do not own the image "dd-dice-512.png" in the folder additional stuff.
-The Install Guide pretty much is a copy of the install Guide from [This nice music bot](https://just-some-bots.github.io/MusicBot/).
+The Install Guide pretty much is a copy of the install Guide from [this nice music bot](https://just-some-bots.github.io/MusicBot/).